FPA Annual Conference Blog

 Keynote Session Highlights

-The day’s second keynote speaker, Eliza De Pardo, of FA Insight provided “Growth by Design” lessons for firm owners who struggle with growth including how to achieve, manage and sustain it.
+The day’s second keynote speaker, Eliza De Pardo, of FA Insight provided lessons for growth to firm owners who struggle with growth including how to achieve, manage and sustain it.
 Her tips explored how growing by “design” produces sustainable growth that minimizes stress on the firm’s infrastructure.
 The full study can be found on the FA Insight website.

-If you’re worried about the presidential election… so is keynote speaker Brian Rogers, CFA, CIC Chairman of T. Rowe Price Group Inc. Rogers explains investors become “risk adverse” when facing uncertain events like the election and the terrorist attacks.
-But, the main fundamentals still apply to these situations in supporting clients – diversify, simplify investment strategies, perform due diligence, be self-education, stay on top of current events and keep an eye on long term goals.
+If you’re worried about the presidential election so is keynote speaker Brian Rogers, CFA, CIC Chairman of T. Rowe Price Group Inc. Rogers explains investors become “risk adverse” when facing uncertain events like the election and the terrorist attacks.
+But, the main fundamentals still apply to these situations in supporting clients – diversify, simplify investment strategies, perform due diligence, be self-educated, stay on top of current events and keep an eye on long-term goals.
+He also thinks the Federal Reserve should raise interest rates now regardless of the outcome of the election.
 Read more about Rogers’ presentation:

-“The very best financial planners are great listeners… stop and listen to your clients’ needs,” explains mastermind behind Saddam Hussein’s capture and closing keynote speaker Eric Maddox.
-“If your clients are not being transparent, there’s a lack of trust and empathy,” Maddox warns attendees.
-He also advised attendees to clear their mind and really listen to the clients wants, needs and goals instead of having a canned presentation down “If you listen, your client will tell you their needs and you won’t need to prepare for anything, because you’ll learn what’s important to them and how they want to invest.
-Read more about how Maddox’s interrogation tactics can be applied to financial planning from the 10 Question Interview with Eric Maddox from the Journal of Financial Planning.
+“The very best financial planners are great listeners… stop and listen to your clients’ needs,” explains Eric Maddox, the mastermind behind Saddam Hussein’s capture and closing keynote speaker .
+“If your clients are not being transparent, there’s a lack of trust and empathy,” Maddox warned attendees.
+He advised attendees to clear their mind and really listen to the clients wants, needs and goals instead of having a canned presentation down.
+“If you listen, your client will tell you their needs and you won’t need to prepare for anything because you’ll learn what’s important to them and how they want to invest. : Read more about how Maddox’s interrogation tactics can be applied to financial planning from the 10 Question Interview with Eric Maddox from the Journal of Financial Planning.

 Industry Trends Deep Dive

-The latest FPA Research and Practice Institute™ study sponsored by TD Ameritrade Institutional was released during an onsite press conference on cyber threats.
-The report shows there’s more work to be done – advisers know of the risk, but lack understanding how to mitigate them.
-A cybersecurity assessment panel later in the day indicated the first step is to become aware of your data and do a risk assessment (which is similar to what you do with clients).
-If there’s a beach, it’s your responsibility to notify clients and ensure your team is aware of what to do in the event a breach occurs.
-And vet your vendors – ensure your third party technology partners are safe, visit their office to ensure they’re doing what they need to do to be save.
-Want more information?
-FPA RPI will be releasing white papers on the following topics: how advisers are communicating with clients regarding cybersecurity; how advisers are training their teams on issues related to cybersecurity; and what tools and technology (and its associated costs) advisers are using to protect their business.
-Read a recap of cybersecurity activities at:
+The latest FPA Research and Practice Institute™ (RPI) study sponsored by TD Ameritrade Institutional was released during an onsite press conference on cyber threats.
+The report shows 81% of advisers know of the risk, but lack understanding how to mitigate them.
+A panel discussion dedicated to cybersecurity assessment indicated the first step is to become aware of your data and do a risk assessment.
+If there’s a breach, it’s your responsibility to notify clients and ensure your team is aware of what to do in the event a breach occurs.
+And vet your vendors, ensure your third-party technology partners are safe, visit their office to ensure they’re doing what they need to do to be safe.
+Additional white papers will be released by the FPA RPI on cybersecurity later this year.
+Learn more about cybersecurity coverage at:

 Sessions of Interest